Brightmd/letsrenew/README.md

 This also uses `--restart always` to ensure that the job survives a reboot or engine restart.

-#### You should have AWS credentials set up as well, with a policy to allow changes to resource records.
-See below for an example policy.

 ```
-host_letsencrypt=/etc/letsencrypt
+host_letsencrypt='/etc/letsencrypt'
+# To use this option, you must have AWS credentials set up as well, with a
+# policy to allow changes to resource records.
+See below for an example
+# policy.
+certbot_flags='--dns-route53'

 docker run \
     -d \
     --restart=always \
     -e AWS_ACCESS_KEY_ID=$(aws configure get aws_access_key_id) \
     -e AWS_SECRET_ACCESS_KEY=$(aws configure get aws_secret_access_key) \
+    -e certbot_flags=$certbot_flags \
     -v ${host_letsencrypt}:/etc/letsencrypt \
     brightmd/letsrenew
 ```